10 Facts About Teddy Bears

 FAQ

-Q: What’s the oldest teddy?
+Q: What’s the oldest teddy bear?

-Q: What’s the smallest teddy?
+Q: What’s the smallest teddy bear?

-Q: What’s the biggest teddy?
+Q: What’s the biggest teddy bear?

-Q: What’s the most expensive teddy?
+Q: What’s the most expensive teddy bear?

 Leave a Reply